-Here are the 4 activation keys to rain connection requests into your LinkedIn messaging.💌
+Here are the 4 activation keys to have connection requests pouring into your LinkedIn inbox.💌

 - Have a radiant LinkedIn profile – your LinkedIn page should be the landing page for your site or service. 😎